amclain/soundweb-dissector/README.md

 This plugin was tested with Wireshark `1.12.1`.

 Copy `soundweb-dissector.lua` to `%APPDATA%\Wireshark\plugins` on Windows, or `~/.wireshark/plugins` on Linux.
+For development, clone this repository to the plugins directory.
 See the Wireshark [Configuration Files and Folders](https://www.wireshark.org/docs/wsug_html_chunked/ChAppFilesConfigurationSection.html) documentation for more information.